 Why is my Samsung freezer not freezing?

+Is your freezer not working but your fridge is?
 Does your frozen food have freezer burn?
 Has your ice cream started to melt?
 Whether you see signs of your freezer deteriorating or it stops working out of the blue, you’ll want to fix it as soon as possible.

 Due to normal wear and tear, every major appliance breaks down at some point.
 Luckily, there are steps you can take when your freezer starts to malfunction.
 For easier fixes, you might be able to solve issues on your own, while in other cases, you might need outside help.
 Cinch Home Services offer several home warranty plans to help cover the cost of repairing or replacing covered major appliances and built-in systems, like your Samsung freezer.